DarrenWhite99/ConnectWise-Automate-Meltdown-and-Spectre-Detection-Scripts/README.md

 1) Download the latest release from [here](https://github.com/gavsto/ConnectWise-Automate-Meltdown-and-Spectre-Detection-Scripts/releases/latest).
 2) Import XML Scripts (Meltdown and Spectre - Detection ConnectWise Automate Script.xml)
    - Twice; if you're still having problems reload the system cache and try again
+3) Import the SQL Dataview file (DATAVIEW - Spectre and Meltdown Assessment.sql).
+   - This will also trigger a rebuild of the computer EDF table which should help make EDF's available.
-3) Ensure EDFs have created by opening an Agent, going to EDFs, going to the Meltdown and Spectre Detection Section.
+4) Reload System Cache, then verify EDFs have been created by opening an Agent, going to EDFs, going to the Meltdown and Spectre Detection Section.
 Make sure EDFs are all there.
-4) Run the script (by default, this imports into Scripts > Meltdown and Spectre Detection), against an agent, which will populate the EDFs
+5) Run the script (by default, this imports into Scripts > Meltdown and Spectre Detection), against an agent, which will populate the EDFs

 As per the attached license, THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED.
 This exploit/bug is complex and multi-layered.